This section is for teens and young adults. It’s about a type of cancer called thyroid cancer.

 If you're looking for information about thyroid cancer in people of all ages, please see our broader thyroid cancer information.

-- hoarse voice that doesn't get better
+- a hoarse voice that doesn't get better

-- difficulty swallowing or breathing
+- difficulty swallowing or breathing.

 What are the causes of thyroid cancer?

-Genes are the information we inherit from our parents.
-They affect the way our body develops and how we look (like the colour of our hair and eyes).
-Inheriting a faulty gene from your parents can increase your risk of thyroid cancer slightly.
-But less than 1 in 10 cases of cancer are caused by an inherited faulty gene.
+Genes are the biological information in each cell that we inherit from our parents.
+Genes affect the way we look (for example, our eye colour) and how our bodies grow and work.
+Some rare genetic conditions that run in families can increase the risk of thyroid cancer.
+But fewer than 1 in 10 cases of cancer are caused by an inherited faulty gene.